 Poor location targeting

 Make sure your location targeting makes sense for your business.
 If you have a neighborhood business and most customers are within a few miles, then you shouldn’t waste money targeting the entire city.
-Chicago is a big city made up of dozens of neighborhoods.
+I live in Chicago.
+It’s a big city made up of dozens of neighborhoods.
 It’s unlikely that a small neighborhood store will draw business from 6 miles away unless it gets a lot of hype.
+So it makes sense here to set physical boundaries for your ads.

 Using automated bid settings for new campaigns